-(GP) This course explores the religious developments that took place from the Late Middle Ages through the Reformation era in their political and cultural contexts.
-Emphasis is placed on the institutional and intellectual life of the period and the ways in which the religious conflict of the period had ramifications for the subsequent course of modern Western history and theology.
+(GP) This course explores the cultural, intellectual, and institutional developments that took place in Europe from the late Middle Ages through the 18th century.
+Emphasis is placed on the impact of those developments for subsequent history and theology.

 REL 4850 SEMINAR IN RELIGION